cvra/robot-software/master-firmware/README.md

 ## Quickstart

 The easiest way to get started is with the Dockerfile that contains the cross-compiler.
-It will soon be available online, for now we assume it was built with the name `cvra-sdk`.
+It is available online, under the name `antoinealb/cvra-sdk`.

 The following setup has to be done **once**:
 ```bash